ndrewh/pyda/README.md

 ## How it works

-Pyda runs as a [Dynamorio](https://dynamorio.org) tool.
+Pyda runs as a [Dynamorio](https://dynamorio.org) tool: `./pyda` is just a `drrun` wrapper.
 We include compatibility patches for both Dynamorio and CPython.
 Dynamorio handles all the nasty details: inserting instrumentation, machine state trasitions to/from hooks, etc.

 Dynamorio normally supports a variety of custom "tools" or "clients" which can insert instrumentation into generic targets using a variety